-Table 5 states the number of days in 2021-22 that each AIM trigger was active.
+Table 5 states the number of days in 2022-23 that each AIM trigger was active.
 This can be used to assess how sensitive each trigger is to drought and how spatially variable a drought is.
-The Upper Lea trigger was active for the reporting period (2021-22) for 214 days.
-No other triggers were activated in 2021-22.
+The Upper Lea trigger was active for the reporting period (2022-23) for 247 days.
+The Dour trigger was active for 130 days and the Denge trigger for 38 days.
+The Gage trigger and the trigger at Slip End were only active for one day and one week respectively.